Khaan25/url-shortner/README.md

    ```

 2. Configure environment variables:
-   Create a `.env.local` file in the project root with the following content:
+   Create a `.env` file in the project root with the following content:
    ```
    NEXT_PUBLIC_BASE_URL=http://localhost:3000
    UNKEY_API_KEY=unkey_some_token